Hacksaw Ridge: Development

 Hacksaw Ridge was in development limbo for 14 years.
 Numerous producers had tried for decades to film Desmond Doss's story, including decorated war hero Audie Murphy and Hal B. Wallis.

 In 2001, after finally convincing Doss that making a movie on his remarkable life was the right thing to do, screenwriter/producer Gregory Crosby (grandson of Bing Crosby) wrote the treatment and brought the project to film producer David Permut, of Permut Presentations, through the early cooperation of Stan Jensen of the Seventh-day Adventist Church, which ultimately led to the film being financed.
+Crosby also co-produced the movie.

 In 2004, director Terry Benedict won the rights to make a documentary about Doss, The Conscientious Objector, and secured the dramatic film rights in the process.
 However, Doss died in 2006, after which producer Bill Mechanic acquired and then sold the rights to Walden Media, which developed the project along with producer David Permut.
 Walden Media insisted on a PG-13 version of the battle, and Mechanic spent years working to buy the rights back.

 After acquiring the rights, Mechanic approached Mel Gibson, and wanted him to create a concoction of violence and faith, as he did with The Passion of the Christ (2004).
 Gibson turned down the offer twice, as he previously did with Braveheart (1995).
 Nearly a decade later, Gibson finally agreed to direct, a decision announced in November 2014.
 The same month, Andrew Garfield was confirmed to play the role of Desmond Doss.

 With a budget of $40 million, the team still faced many challenges.
 Hacksaw Ridge became an international co-production, with key players and firms located in both the United States and Australia.
 When Australian tax incentives were taken off the table, the film had to qualify as Australian to receive government subsidies.
 Despite being American-born, Gibson's early years in Australia helped the film qualify, along with most of the cast being Australian, including Rachel Griffiths, Teresa Palmer, Sam Worthington, Hugo Weaving, Richard Roxburgh, Richard Pyros and Luke Bracey.
 Rounding out the cast was American actor Vince Vaughn.
 According to producer Bill Mechanic, Australian state and federal subsidies made financing the film possible.
 James M. Vernon, an Australian executive producer on Hacksaw Ridge, helped the film qualify for Australian government subsidies.

 On February 9, 2015, IM Global closed a deal to provide co-financing for the film by pre-selling the movie to international distributors globally.
 On the same day, Lionsgate (under its Summit Entertainment label) acquired the US distribution rights to the film.
 Chinese distribution rights were later acquired by Bliss Media, a Shanghai-based film production and distribution company.

 Hacksaw Ridge is the first film directed by Gibson since Apocalypto in 2006, and is a departure from his previous films, such as Apocalypto and Braveheart, in which the protagonists acted violently.